LIVING ON THE EDGE

 To what extent could - and should - the arts be instrumental in the green transition?
 What measures can we take as a global network to include questions around ethics and justice in the debate around environmental sustainability?
 How can the performing arts provide opportunities for less-heard voices in order to reach new audiences?
 Where do we turn for knowledge that will support us in taking immediate steps to lower the environmental impact of our work?

-In all this we partner with voices from Greenland and the Faroe Islands with whom Denmark shares a colonial history - a complicated relationship that may resonate in many parts of the world.
+In all this, we partnered with voices from Greenland and the Faroe Islands with whom Denmark shares a colonial history - a complicated relationship that may resonate in many parts of the world.
 Climate change is not only an environmental problem; it also interacts with concepts of power, injustice and resources.
 If ignored, these underlying structures may very well keep us re-enacting the same patterns time and again.

-Join us on this four day exploration of the arts as a game changer, an experience simulator, an influencer; or simply a kick in the butt.
+The meeting was a four day exploration of the arts as a game changer, an experience simulator, an influencer; or simply a kick in the butt.

 Four parallel pre-meetings